SoftGeekRO/.github/README.md

-# .github
+## About us

-SoftGeek is a Romanian company that sells photovoltaic solution and DIY tools
+We are a Romanian company that sells and develops fotovolatic solutions